Ambiwlans/SmarterAutoMod/README.md

   * To avoid issues, there is a test_mode (on by default) so that the bot will only print out what it *would* do without ever doing anything on reddit itself.
 When you've got the settings you want and after running it in this mode for a while, the bot appears to be correctly flagging bad comments, you can switch this off.
 For an extra layer of flexibility, when you turn off test_mode, you can leave on report_only_mode which will have the bot do automated reports, but not removals.

-  * This also allows for removal notifications (to users who's comments have been removed).
+  * This also allows for removal notifications (to users whose comments have been removed).
 And screening notifications (to the modteam so that you cans still see what the bot has removed, just to keep an eye on it).
-These use the same formating options as automod so you should be able to basically copy paste yours if desired
+These use the same formatting options as automod so you should be able to basically copy paste yours if desired

 Test mode on console:
 ![Test mode on console](https://raw.githubusercontent.com/Ambiwlans/SmarterAutoMod/master/images/classifier%202019-05-11.png)